mike10004/har-replay/README.md

 HAR.

-Two implementations are available, one that is pure Java and one that uses a Node module called [har-replay-proxy].
+Two implementations are available, one that is pure Java and one that uses a Node module under the hood.

 Quick Start
 -----------